scrumblous/fuckass-visualizer/README.md

-my first somewhat real rust project\n it visualizes live audio buffer from the main audio output using iced's canvas
+my first somewhat real rust project
+it visualizes live audio buffer from the main audio output using iced's canvas